Xanthorrhoea: Taxonomy

-Common names for Xanthorrhoea include grasstree, grass gum-tree (for its resin-yielding species), kangaroo tail and blackboy.
-The Aboriginal people called the plants Balga because after a bush fire had ravaged the land, the blackened trunk of the Xanthorrhoea would be revealed beneath the burned lower leaves, and would resemble a child like black figure.
-Others believe that the plant, with its bush fire blackened trunk and long flower spike resembled an Aboriginal boy wielding a spear.

-In the South West, the Noongar name balga is used for X. preissii.
-In South Australia, Xanthorrhoea is commonly known as yakka, also spelled yacca and yacka, a name probably from a South Australian Aboriginal language, mostly likely Kaurna.

-The name grasstree is applied to many other plants.Kingia and Dasypogon are unrelated Australian plants with a similar growth habit to Xanthorrhoea.
-Both genera have at times been confused with xanthorrhoeas and misnamed as "grasstrees".
-Some plant classification systems such as Cronquist have included a wide range of other genera in the same family as Xanthorrhoea.
-However, later anatomical and phylogenetic research has supported the view of Dahlgren who regarded Xanthorrhoea as the sole member of his family Xanthorrhoeaceae sensu stricto, which is now treated as the subfamily Xanthorrhoeoideae.
+Kingia and Dasypogon are unrelated Australian plants with a similar growth habit to Xanthorrhoea.
+Both genera have, at times, been confused with xanthorrhoeas and misnamed as "grasstrees".
+Some plant classification systems, such as Cronquist, have included a wide range of other genera in the same family as Xanthorrhoea.
+However, future anatomical and phylogenetic research supported the views of Dahlgren, whom regarded Xanthorrhoea as the sole taxon of the family Xanthorrhoeaceae sensu stricto, which is now treated as a subfamily, Xanthorrhoeoideae.